julia-dizhak/rails-depot/README.md

 ## What I learned

-* Ruby version problems
+* resolve a problem with Ruby version
-* System dependencies and configuration
+* System dependencies / configuration
-* Database creation and initialization
+* Database creation / initialization
 * How to run the test suite in rails
-* Unit testing of models
+* Unit testing Vs Unit testing of models
-* Unit testing
+* Write functional tests for controller
 * Test Fixtures: fixture is an environment in which you can run a test.
 A test fixture is a specification of the initial contents of a model (or models) under test.
 * Services (job queues, cache servers, search engines, etc.)
 * Deployment by Digital ocean

-## Technical details for the App
+## Technical details for the App:

-* I created a dev db;
-* used a migration to create and modify the schema in dev db;
+* The app runs with a dev db;
-* created the products table and used the scaffold generator to write an application to maintain it;
+* created the products table and used the scaffold generator to write an app to maintain it;
+* used a migration to create/modify the schema;
 * created a controller-specific view to show a list of products;
-* used a migration to create and modify the schema in db;
 * added unit tests of model to be ensured that required fields are present in the model;
+* create a store controller to handle customer-centric interactions.
+* Add a call to the order() method within the Store controller to control the order in which the items on the website are listed.
+* Implement a view and a layout to contain it.
+* Use a helper to format prices the way we want.
+* Implement fragment caching for portions of the page
+* Created a Cart object in one request and successfully located the same cart in subsequent requests by using a session object.
+* I added a private method and placed it in a concern, making it accessible to all of our controllers.
+* created relationships between carts and line items, and relationships between line items and products, and we were able to navigate using these relationships.